Carnew

 Carnew is a village in County Wicklow, Ireland.
 It is the most southerly town in Wicklow situated just a mile from the border with County Wexford.
 For historical reasons it has often been described as "a Protestant enclave".
 The village is in a civil parish of the same name.

 Location

 Carnew is a market town situated in the extreme south of County Wicklow, almost on the County Wexford border, and not far from the County Carlow border.
 It is on the R725 (Carlow to Gorey road) and R748 road.

 Transport

 Bus Éireann route 132 from Rosslare Europort to Dublin serves Carnew on Thursdays only providing a means of travelling into Tallaght or Dublin for a few hours.
-Wicklow Rural Transport operate a route linking Carnew to Gorey.
+Cousins Coach Hire (for TFI Local Link Carlow Kilkenny Wicklow) operate a Monday to Friday commuter route (1393) from Shillelagh stopping in Carnew, linking the two areas to Gorey.
+Bernard Kavanagh & Sons (for TFI Local Link Carlow Kilkenny Wicklow) operate Route 800A which connects Carnew with Arklow twice daily on weekdays, serving Coolboy, Shilellagh, Annacurragh, Woodenbridge along the way.

 History

 Carnew made its first appearance in historical records in 1247 as the Norman borough of "Carnebothe" with its own Royal Charter granted by King Henry III of England.

 A Welshman, Calcott Chambre, leased Carnew Castle in 1619, and over the following two decades established a large iron smelting industry just outside the town.
 He encouraged Welsh families to settle in the area, and created one of the country's largest deer parks, with a radius of about seven Irish miles.

 During the Rebellion of 1641 Chambre and about 160 settlers were besieged in the castle for 22 weeks, compelled to feed on carcasses that "had long lain in lime pits", by a force of around 1,000 insurgents led by the Mastersons, Byrnes and Donal Kavanagh of Ballingate, who also "pulled down ye pulpits, burned ye seats and defaced and demolished the church of Carnowe".
 When the besieged finally surrendered some of them were hanged, some were detained for service while the largest number, including Chambre, were accompanied by a convoy to Dublin.
 The castle was held by the Knockloe O'Byrnes until 1649, when it was taken by Sir Richard Talbot.
 Two years later the castle took a pounding from Cromwell's Roundheads under the command of Colonel Hewson during the course of which the roof was destroyed.
 In 1655 an edict was issued ordering all "inhabitants of Carne, Coolattin and Clohamon who had not shown good affection" to be banished, and their property shared amongst the Adventurers.

 Protestant colonisers arrived during the second half of the 17th century when the exploitation of the great oak forest of Shillelagh was at its peak; many were skilled specialists such as bellows makers, founders, finers and hammer men, who worked in the local ironworks, which used vast quantities of oak for the manufacture of charcoal to smelt iron ore shipped from Bristol.